 Designing and implementing a shipping system can be one of the most frustrating parts of running an online business.
 We all want to promote our products to as many customers as possible.
 However, with the amount of work required and how quickly things change, it’s easy for shipping systems to become outdated or bogged down.

-With regard to inventory management, there are specific options you should consider:
+About inventory management, there are specific options you should consider:

-• Using a system that works with what you already have (eBay)
+- Using a system that works with what you already have (eBay)

-• Also, using third-party tools like ShipStation or Shippo
+- Also, using third-party tools like ShipStation or Shippo

-• Hiring someone who specializes in inventory management
+- Hiring someone who specializes in inventory management

 Product Sourcing (Finding Products to Sell)

 To find these suppliers, you can use websites such as Alibaba or TradeKey (which are both centralized marketplaces).
 Alternatively, you can browse through the forum section on eBay to see what other sellers have used successfully.
-Once you have found some potential suppliers, reach out to them via phone call or email (if they are located abroad).
+Once you have found some potential suppliers, contact them via phone or email (if they are located abroad).
 After negotiating with several potential partners, choose one that offers good quality at affordable prices.
 You should ensure that their manufacturing process meets international standards before finalizing your deal; this way, you avoid being scammed by dishonest companies looking for quick profits at your expense!

 Managing SEO for your Online Store and Products

-• SEO stands for Search Engine Optimization.
+- SEO stands for Search Engine Optimization.

-• And SEO is the process of optimizing your website so that it ranks higher in search engine results pages (SERPs).
+- SEO is the process of optimizing your website so that it ranks higher in search engine results pages (SERPs).

 Uploading Images for your eCommerce Store and Products

-• Use a stock photo website.
+- Use a stock photo website.

-• Or, use a free stock photo website.
+- Or, use a free stock photo website.

-• Use a paid stock photo website.
+- Use a paid stock photo website.

 Creating Ads for your eCommerce Store and Products on Facebook Ads, Google AdWords, Amazon PPC Ads, or Bing Ads